awsdocs/aws-snowball-developer-guide/doc_source/using-ec2.md

 ### Creating Your Job in the Console<a name="create-ec2-edge-console"></a>

-Your next step will be to create a job\.
+Your next step is to create a job\.
 Your job can be of any job type, including a cluster\.
 Using the [AWS Snowball Management Console](https://console.aws.amazon.com/importexport/home?region=us-west-2), and follow the instructions provided in [Create Your First Job](create-job.md), add these additional steps when you get to the **Step 3: Give job details** page in the job creation wizard\.

 1. Choose **Enable compute with EC2**\.